What Is Community Science?

 Swift Night Out

-Join Eastside Audubon and other local organizations at Swift Night Out, an annual festival held on a Saturday evening in September to celebrate the peak of the Vaux's migration in Monroe.
-For this year's details, visit the Monroe Swifts website.
+Join Pilchuck Audubon, Eastside Audubon, and other organizations for Swift Night Out, an annual festival held on a Saturday evening in September to celebrate the peak of the Vaux's migration in Monroe.
+For this year's details, visit Pilchuck Audubon’s website.

 Save Our Swifts Committee